My Products

 You can define body models for use in API details.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 6. When necessary, define a new model or edit and delete models.

-• To add a model, click [Add], enter information in the Add Model popup window, and click [Add].
+• To add a model, click [Add], enter information in the Add model popup, and click [Add].

-• Model Name: name of the model to create
+• Model name: Enter the name of the model to create.

-• [Preview] tab: preview of the created schema action
+• [Preview] tab: Preview the created schema action.

 {